AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

     size = [5, 5]
     pygame.draw.rect(displaySurface, [255, 255, 0], [point[0], point[1], size[0], size[1]])

-### This example lickely will work in other packages as the vector is treated as if its a list.
-The len() function returns the length of the tupple it represents and the vectors also suport the use of brakets to get at an index.
-The vectors were designed to be like this so existing code will work using it as if its a list but still allowing for easy use of math on the vectors.

-### PyVectors also allows math to be done with combinations of vector type shown as the following (all the vector types can do this with any of the other vector types):
+### PyVectors also allows math to be done with different types of vectors.
+This is shown as the following (all the vector types can do this with any of the other vector types):

     v1 = vec2(5)
     v2 = vec4(2)
     v3 = v2 + v1  # creates a vec4 of v2.xyzw + vec4(v1.x, v1.y, 0, 0)  (Note that the code after the "#" will not work but is shown as an example of what it dose)
     v4 = v1 + v2  # creates a vec2 of v1.xy + v2.xy  (Note that the code after the "#" will not work but is shown as an example of what it dose)

-To import and use this package, you want to do the following (to do this, have the PyVectors python file in the same directory as the current script your using is):
+### To import and use this package, you want to do the following (to do this, have the PyVectors python file in the same directory as the current script your using is):

     from PyVectors import *